Obituary of Arnold B. Thompson

 Final Graveside services will be held at 10:30 AM on Saturday, February 1, 2020 at Calvary Cemetery.
 Fr.
 John Love, officiating.
 All are welcome.

 Donations may be made payable to: The Oak Cottage of Santa Barbara, c/o Steve Thompson, 3463 State Street, Suite 523, Santa Barbara, CA 93105.
-Donations will be used in support of family members dealing with Spouses and Parents afflicted with Alzheimer’s.To send flowers to the family of Arnold Thompson, please visit Tribute Store
+Donations will be used in support of family members dealing with Spouses and Parents afflicted with Alzheimer’s.To send flowers to the family or plant a tree in memory of Arnold Thompson, please visit Tribute Store